zeroheure/odoo-seo/website_seo_no_dust/README.md

 - in website frontend, go to Customize menu
 - disable "Show Sort by"

-Instead of disable the sort, experienced webmasters may prefer to set URL parameters in search engines console.
+Instead of disabling the sort, experienced webmasters may prefer to set URL parameters in search engines console.
 Beware that you should do that for every search engine (whereever possible).

 ## Contributors